feldtsen/pointy-dit212/SDD.md

 * the composite pattern, allowing players and enemies to have different abilities and behaviors.
 The construction of these entities is simplified using the factory pattern.
 * the template method pattern, by letting Ability implement a method that is dependent on an abstract method implemented by subclasses.
 * the visitor pattern, shapes accepts a visitor to do specific action for different shapes
+* the observer pattern, the view listens for ability action events sent by the game.
+This is used to indicate when to draw certain effects to the screen.

 ## 4. Persistent data management